 that overhauls and expands on much of the game itself... and then some.
 Initially centered on the title conflict between Paraguay, Argentina and Brazil, it has over time grown to encompass virtually the entire New World, with various unique factions, new gameplay mechanics, revamped graphics and even an additional end-game age among other things.
-It's also one of the handful of mods for the game that are not only active, but still in development with a final "Delta" release set for the future.Its present "Gamma" version can be found online.
+It's also one of the handful of mods for the game that remain active.
+A final "Delta" release that was announced has over time become a thorough overhaul called Wars of Liberty

 War of the Triple Alliance provides examples of the following tropes:

 - Amazon Brigade: Mexico's more powerful musketeer units are all female.

 - Argentinians Are Cowboys: A good deal of Argentina's units are on horseback.
 In fact their workers are even Gaucho settlers.

 - Anachronism Stew: Present either as a result of The Artifact (see below) or Rule of Cool (e.g. the Americans having Mayflower Pilgrims as their Villager unit, complete with Elizabethan-era dialogue).